The Best Things to Do on Your Birthday in Palm Springs

 Mid-century modernism and celebrity tours

 Back in the day, Hollywood stars headed to Palm Springs when they wanted to escape the intensity of Tinseltown.
 Palm Springs was a natural playground for the rich and famous, being close enough to comply with the “two-hour rule” stipulating actors under contract had to be on call if needed by the studio.
-Old school entertainers including Elvis, Elizabeth Taylor, Clark Gable, Marilyn Monroe and Liberace all had extravagant homes here and you can see them (while admiring the largest concentration of mid century modern architecture in America) on a birthday tour.
+Old school entertainers including Elvis, Elizabeth Taylor, Clark Gable, Marilyn Monroe and Liberace all had extravagant homes here and you can see them (while admiring the largest concentration of mid-century modern architecture in America) on a birthday tour.
 Visit the Palm Springs Visitor Center for more information.
 Take it one step further and actually stay in one of Palm Springs' mid-century marvels like this home.

 A spring baby?
 There’s only way to celebrate your special day in Palm Springs – and that’s at Coachella, aka the most glamorous music festival on earth.
 Think Glastonbury minus the mud.
 Coachella – which typically takes place over two weekends in April – plays host to A-list artists such as Ariana Grande, Beyoncé, Kendrick Lamar, Lady Gaga and Kings of Leon, as well as around 80,000 visitors.
 Coachella may be a music festival, but it’s also a fashion show so ditch the t-shirt and trainers and dress up – it’s your birthday.